yzf750/Quake-1-Launcher/README.md

 Launch Mod or Map
 -----------------
-- Slect "Skill"
+- Select "Skill"
 - Add any "Extra CLI Args" such as -heapsize , -startwindowed.
 CLI Args are saved on a per Mod basis.
+- Double click Mod or Map to launch.
-- Click Mod, click map, click laucnh
+- Click Mod, click map, then click LAUNCH.

 Launch Saved Game